-Causes of a lump on your chest can include a cyst, abscess, lipoma, or benign tumor, among other causes.
-A doctor can diagnose the lump with imaging tests and recommend treatment, if needed.
+Causes of a lump on your chest can include a cyst, abscess, lipoma, or benign tumor.
+A doctor can diagnose the lump with imaging tests, and if they find anything, they can recommend treatment.

-When you feel a lump somewhere on your chest, your thoughts might immediately turn to cancer, particularly breast cancer.
-But there are actually many things other than cancer that can cause a chest lump.
+When you feel a lump somewhere on your chest, your thoughts might immediately turn to cancer — particularly breast cancer.
+But there are many things other than cancer that can cause a chest lump.

 For example, it could be a cyst or an abscess.
-And even if it does turn out to be a tumor, there’s a good chance it’s benign.
+And even if it does turn out to be a tumor, there’s a good chance it’s benign (harmless).

-Even benign chest lumps can cause problems if they grow too large, so it’s important to get a diagnosis.
+Even benign chest lumps can cause problems if they get too big, so it’s important to get it looked at.
 The following are some types of lumps that might develop in the chest:

 Cyst